 Your arteries carry fresh, oxygenated blood from your heart, while your veins carry the old blood back to your heart and lungs.
 But as you age, one or more of your artery linings may change from being smooth to becoming irregular as plaque, a buildup of fat, cholesterol or calcium, occurs.
-When this happens in the arteries outside of your heart or brain, especially in the legs and arms, it’s called peripheral arterial disease (PAD), also known as atherosclerosis or “hardening of the arteries.”
+When you develop PAD, your extremities, usually your legs, do not receive enough blood in order to keep up with the demand.

 Who Is At Increased Risk for PAD?

 The rate at which PAD progresses varies with each individual and depends on many factors, including where in the body the plaque has formed and the person’s overall health.
 If you have any of the following, a Duplex Doppler Ultrasound Scan can be performed to diagnose PAD.
 This simple, painless test does not involve needles or dye and is performed in our Vascular Lab.

 - High cholesterol levels

 - High triglyceride levels

 - Family history of PAD or heart disease

 - Sedentary lifestyle and lack of exercise